codeforkansascity/clear-my-record-law-codification/expungability-rules/2(3)  Any offense that requires registration as a sex offender.md

 We neet to know:

-1. Does the offince require registration as a sex offender.
+1. Does the offince requires registration as a sex offender.

 Assumptions: